mongodb/docs/source/reference/commands.rst

    reelection to primary.
 If you do not specify a value for ``<seconds>``, ``replSetStepDown`` will attempt to avoid reelection to primary for 60 seconds.

+   .. warning:: This will force all clients currently connected to the
+      database to disconnect, while the set elects a new primary node.

    .. slave-ok, admin-only